Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 In a romantic relationship, a type 3 individual may prioritize their own success and achievement over the needs of their partner.
 They may struggle with expressing vulnerability or admitting when they are wrong, as they fear it could damage their image of being successful and competent.
 Type 3s also have a tendency to avoid conflict and may struggle with addressing issues in the relationship head-on.

 To have a successful relationship, type 3 individuals need to learn how to balance their drive for success with their commitment to their partner.
 They need to prioritize emotional connection and vulnerability over success and recognition, and they need to learn how to communicate effectively and address conflicts in the relationship.
 Additionally, they need to recognize the value of their partner's needs and goals and work to support and encourage them as well.
-[More on type 3](/blog/enneagram/3)
+[More on type 3](/blog/enneagram/enneagram-type-3)

-### Type 4 - The Individualist
+### Enneagram Type 4 in Relationships

 Enneagram Type 4 individuals are known for their strong emotions and introspective nature.
 In relationships, they seek deep connection and often crave a sense of being understood and appreciated for their unique qualities.
 However, they may also struggle with feelings of inadequacy and fear of rejection.